7th Street Active Transportation Corridor Study

-Share 7th Street Active Transportation Corridor on Facebook Share 7th Street Active Transportation Corridor on Twitter Share 7th Street Active Transportation Corridor on Linkedin Email 7th Street Active Transportation Corridor link
+Share 7th Street Active Transportation Corridor Study on Facebook Share 7th Street Active Transportation Corridor Study on Twitter Share 7th Street Active Transportation Corridor Study on Linkedin Email 7th Street Active Transportation Corridor Study link

 A graphic showing the four preferred alternatives along 7th Street.
 The four alternatives are: a raised protected bike lane in the northern most section, a raised trail in the Patterson Rd. to North Ave. section, a striped bike lane in the North Ave. to Ute Ave. section, and a raised trail in the southern most section.